-In previous Reports, OMB has presented a thorough discussion of the IQA and its implementation, including a discussion of perceptions and realities, legal developments, improving transparency, suggestions for improving correction requests, and the release of the OMB Information Quality Bulletin for Peer Review.
-60
+In previous Reports, OMB has presented a thorough discussion of the IQA and its implementation, including a discussion of perceptions and realities, legal developments, improving transparency, suggestions for improving correction requests, and the release of the OMB Information Quality Bulletin for Peer Review.59

 This chapter provides a summary of the current status of correction requests that were received in FY 2006, as well as an update on the status of requests received in FY 2003, FY 2004, and FY 2005.
 Our discussion of the individual correction requests and agency responses is minimal because all correspondence between the public and the agencies regarding these requests is publicly available on the agencies' Information Quality web pages.
+This year's Report accelerates OMB's presentation of summary information about IQ requests and appeals, thereby increasing the accessibility and transparency of information for the public.
 Finally, we discuss progress in implementing the Bulletin for Peer Review and summarize the annual peer review reports from the agencies.